You've got a brand-new baby. Now what? Here's some help as you get to know your little one.

 - Your baby’s poop is a mustard-colored mush if you breastfeed.
 Formula-fed poop is yellow or tan.
 It may also look seedy.

-- Newborns sleep for 16 to 17 hours each day, but usually not for more than an hour or two at a stretch.
+- Newborns sleep for 16 to 17 hours each day, and in the first two weeks after birth may sleep for hours at a stretch.
 Remember to wake your baby during the day to feed, and don’t allow more than 3 hours to go by between feedings.

 Week 1 Tips